 1. Solid State substitute for a Gas Regulator Valve

 All too often now, valves are becoming difficult to obtain, invariably leading to increased prices when you can find a source of supply.
 The circuit below was specifically designed to replace an OB2 regulator in a completely redesigned and rebuilt Heathkit SB301.
-The result is a solid state 150v 10mA regulated supply for the original valve VFO - one of the few original items left in the receiver.
+The result is a solid state 150v 10mA regulated supply for the original valve VFO -

 The circuit has performed faultlessly for many years and appears insensitive to a local 100W HF transmitter.
 The author used an MJE340 for TR2 as it was to hand but a TO5 encapsulated high voltage transistor with a small heatsink would work just as well.